+DE-ALERTING

-DE-ALERTING The highest priority must be given to taking as many weapons as possible off their current high-alert status.
+The highest priority must be given to taking as many weapons as possible off their current high-alert status.

+DEPLOYMENT

-DEPLOYMENT More than one-quarter of the world's stockpile of nuclear weapons is currently operationally deployed.
+More than one-quarter of the world's stockpile of nuclear weapons is currently operationally deployed.
 This proportion must be dramatically and urgently reduced.

+DECREASED NUMBERS

+The number of nuclear warheads should be reduced from 12,000 to the lowest possible level, with the USA, Russia and China reducing to no more than 500 each.

+Other asks of world leaders and decision-makers

+Nuclear states should enter into sustained high-level dialogue on the role of AI in nuclear weapons systems, to increase mutual understanding about how to maintain meaningful human control over nuclear arsenals and to build consensus about shared principles of responsible behaviour.
+The emerging norm that humans, and not AI, must make any major decision related to nuclear use must be better defined and expanded.

-DECREASED NUMBERS The number of nuclear warheads should be reduced from 12,500 to the lowest possible level, with the USA and Russia reducing to no more than 500 each, which should serve as an upper ceiling for any nuclear state.2 Asks of all world leaders and decision-makers Nuclear states and their allies should engage constructively with the Treaty on the Prohibition of Nuclear Weapons (TPNW), including through attending states parties meetings as observers, and should build common ground with TPNW states around a shared goal of ultimate nuclear disarmament.
+Nuclear states and their allies should engage constructively with the Treaty on the Prohibition of Nuclear Weapons (TPNW), including through attending states parties meetings as observers, and should build common ground with TPNW states around a shared goal of ultimate nuclear disarmament.

 TPNW states should work to help turn the TPNW into a binding and effective reality, including through strengthening the treaty's verification and enforcement provisions.

-All countries should work to strengthen the global non-proliferation architecture, including through:
+All countries should work to strengthen the global non-proliferation architecture. including through:

-- Increasing safeguards to track the flow of materials inside civil reactors - Introducing real penalties for countries that withdraw from the Non-Proliferation Treaty (NPT) - Strengthening the capacity of the International Atomic Energy Agency (IAEA) - Ratifying the Comprehensive Test Ban Treaty (CTBT) and bringing to conclusion the long-proposed Fissile Material Cut-Off Treaty
+- Increasing safeguards to track the flow of materials inside civil reactors - Introducing real penalties for countries that withdraw from or violate the Non-Proliferation Treaty (NPT) - Strengthening the capacity of the International Atomic Energy Agency (IAEA) - Ratifying the Comprehensive Test Ban Treaty (CTBT) and bringing to conclusion the long-proposed Fissile Material Cut-Off Treaty